Monarchies in the Americas

 There are 12 monarchies in the Americas, being either sovereign states or self-governing territories that have a monarch as head of state.
 Each is a constitutional monarchy, wherein the monarch inherits his or her office according to law, usually keeping it until death or abdication, and is bound by laws and customs in the exercise of their powers.
-Nine of these monarchies are independent states; they equally share, as monarch of each, the person of Charles III, who resides primarily in the United Kingdom, making them part of a global personal union known as the Commonwealth realms.
-The others are dependencies of three European monarchies.
-As such, none of the monarchies in the Americas have a permanently residing monarch, though the Commonwealth realms each have a resident governor-general to represent King Charles III and perform most of his constitutional duties in his name and a high commissioner represents the Queen of Denmark and the Danish government in Greenland.
-Addotionally, each of Canada’s 10 provinces functions as a subnational constituent monarchy, with the constitutional powers vested in the King exercised at the provincial level by a lieutenant governor.
+Ten of these monarchies are part of the global personal union known as the Commonwealth realms and share Charles III, who resides in the United Kingdom, as king.
+The other two are the Monarchy of the Netherlands which is used in states of the Dutch Caribbean, and the Monarchy of Denmark which is used in Greenland.
+As such, none of the monarchies in the Americas have a permanently residing monarch, though the Commonwealth realms each have a resident governor-general to represent King Charles III and perform most of his constitutional duties in his name; and a high commissioner represents the King of Denmark and the Danish government in Greenland.
+Additionally, each of Canada's 10 provinces functions as a subnational constituent monarchy, with the constitutional powers vested in the King exercised at the provincial level by a lieutenant governor.

-These crowns continue a history of monarchy in the Americas that reaches back to before European colonisation.
-Both tribal and more complex pre-Columbian societies existed under monarchical forms of government, with some expanding to form vast empires under a central king figure, while others did the same with a decentralised collection of tribal regions under a hereditary chieftain.
-None of the contemporary monarchies, however, are descended from those pre-colonial royal systems, instead either having their historical roots in, or still being a part of, the current European monarchies that spread their reach across the Atlantic Ocean, beginning in the mid 14th century.
+Historically, some pre-Columbian societies existed under monarchical forms of government, while others had a decentralised collection of tribal regions under a hereditary chieftain.
+None of the contemporary monarchies, however, are descended from those pre-colonial royal systems, instead either having their historical roots in European monarchies which colonized the New World beginning in the 15th century.

-From that date on, through the Age of Discovery, European colonization brought extensive American territory under the control of Europe's monarchs; though, the majority of these colonies subsequently gained independence from their rulers.
+From that date on, through the Age of Discovery, European colonization brought extensive American territory under the control of Europe's monarchs (although for much of this era, the Dutch Republic was not a monarchy).
+The majority of these colonies eventually gained independence from their rulers.
 Some did so via armed conflict with their mother countries, as in the American Revolution and the Latin American wars of independence, usually severing all ties to the overseas monarchies in the process (today, none of the Latin American nations that were former Spanish colonies share a personal union with the Spanish monarchy).
 Others gained full sovereignty by legislative paths, such as Canada's patriation of its constitution from the United Kingdom.
-A certain number of former colonies became republics immediately upon achieving self-governance.
-Haiti, Mexico, and Brazil formed constitutional monarchies with their own resident monarch, though all eventually became republics, and, for places such as Canada and some island states in the Caribbean, sharing their monarch with their former colonial power in the aforementioned personal union, the most recently created being that of Saint Kitts and Nevis in 1983.
+A number of former colonies became republics immediately upon achieving self-governance.
+Haiti and Brazil formed constitutional monarchies with their own resident monarchs, though both eventually became republics, and Mexico had two short-lived Mexican Empires propped up by foreign intervention before returning to a republican form of government.